wp-plugins/thumbs-rating/readme.txt

 * First release.

 == Upgrade Notice ==

+= 1.3 =
+You can style the buttons after clicking on them and after reloading the page.

 = 1.2 =
 Added admin columns: now you can see the number of votes from your admin screen!